 Address: Schanzenstraße 54, 40549 Düsseldorf, Germany

-Julia Stoschek Collection / Foundation e.V. is an arts center located in Schanzenstraße 54, 40549 Düsseldorf, Germany.
-The center is named after Julia Stoschek (born 1975), a German collector of media arts and a billionaire.
+Julia Stoschek Collection / Foundation e.V. is an arts center that is named after Julia Stoschek (born 1975), a German collector of media arts and a billionaire.

 Julia Stoschek partners with the Brose Fahrzeugteile GmbH & CO.
 KG., a very big automotive supplier with around twenty-four thousand employees and sales of about six billion euros per annum.

-The collection was established in the year 2007, around the time Julia was thirty-two years old.
-The collection consists of more than seven hundred works crafted by about two hundred different artists, a majority of whom are European and Americans.
+The collection was established in 2007 when Julia was thirty-two years old.
+The collection consists of more than seven hundred works crafted by about two hundred different artists, a majority of whom are European and American.